tsuru/tsuru/docs/config.rst

 Tsuru sends email to users when they request password recovery.
 In order to send those emails, Tsuru needs to be configured with some SMTP settings.
-Omiting these settings won't break Tsuru, but users would not be able to reset their password automattically.
+Omitting these settings won't break Tsuru, but users would not be able to reset their password automattically.

 smtp:server